-Each host should email the NCAA media coordination and statistics staff (ncaa.org), the Stat Crew packed file from each NCAA championship game/match upon completion of each day of competition.
+Each host should make sure the XML file for each contest is uploaded into the NCAA system.
 On the final day, the email should include the all-tournament and Most Outstanding Player selections.

 The host sports information director, media coordinator or designee is responsible for reporting official championship results to the Association's website, www.NCAA.com.
-After each championship contest or session (preliminary rounds and finals), please forward information that specifies the division, sport, round, date and official results and provide a brief game/event summary.
+After each championship contest or session (preliminary rounds and finals), please forward information that specifies the division, sport, round, date, and official results and provide a brief game/event summary.